Modeling gravitational wave sources in the MillenniumTNG simulations: Methods

 where $M_{\rm sim} \approx 4.1\times 10^8$ $\mathrm{M}_\odot$ is the total mass of simulated binary systems at the selected metallicity and for the considered GW progenitor channel (excluding systems with stars more massive than 100 $\mathrm{M}_\odot$, see Sec.~\ref{sec:SEVN}); $M_*$ is the birth mass of the star particle; $f_{\rm bin} = 0.628$ is the expected binary fraction \citep{Moe2017}\footnote{The binary fraction in \cite{Moe2017} depends on the mass of the primary.
 The reported value is obtained by considering the whole initial mass function.}; and $f_{\rm IMF} = 0.243$ is a correction factor accounting for the incomplete sampling of the initial mass function due to the lower mass limits applied to primary and secondary stars in the sampled binaries (5 $\mathrm{M}_\odot$ and 2.2 $\mathrm{M}_\odot$, respectively)\footnote{To estimate the correction factor, we assume a \citet{Chabrier2003} initial mass function ranging from 0.01 to 100 $\mathrm{M}_\odot$, and a mass ratio distribution with $q$ between 0.1 and 1.}.
 The first recorded event is then considered.
 If the current age of the stellar particle is greater than the recorded merger time -- or in other words if enough time has passed since the birth of that stellar population to have a potential binary merger -- we extract a uniformly-distributed random number $p \in [0, 1)$.
 If $p < p^*$, we store key binary merger event properties, namely its position within the simulation domain, time at which the event occurred, unique identifier (so that other properties of the merger can be retrieved from the \sevn\ tables for further analysis), merger type (BBH, BHNS, BNS), and the unique identifier of the star particle in the simulations to which the merger is associated.
 Otherwise, we move on to the next record in the table.
 We stop processing the star particle when its age is less than the merger time of the record being examined.
 This procedure is repeated for each star particle in the simulation and iterated over all time steps.
 For each star particle, merger events that have already been examined in previous time steps are excluded from the list of potential events.

 We implement two versions of \arepogw.
-The first, which has been described above, works on-the-fly while a simulation is progressing and can be used, for instance, to check how variations in the galaxy formation physics affect the distribution of GW sources in cosmological galaxy formation simulations.
+The first, which has been described above, works on-the-fly while a simulation is progressing.
 The other version can be used to postprocess a snapshot of an existing large-scale simulation and it becomes particularly useful when dealing with computationally expensive simulations producing a large data volume that cannot be easily rerun to include the GW signal.
 This is exactly the case that we are exploring in this work.
-In the postprocessing mode, \arepogw\ evolves each star particle of the simulation on a timestep of a predetermined length (that can be selected by the user) from its birth to the time at which the snapshot is produced.
+In the post-processing mode, \arepogw\ evolves each star particle of the simulation on a timestep of a predetermined length (that can be selected by the user) from its birth to the time at which the snapshot is produced.
 Therefore, to have a complete catalogue of GW progenitors event, it is in principle sufficient to analyse the snapshot produced by the simulation at the lowest available redshift.